mysqljs/mysql/Readme.md

 will be made.
 Connections are also cycled round-robin style, with connections being taken from the top of the pool and returning to the bottom.

+When a previous connection is retrieved from the pool, a ping packet is sent to the server to check if the connection is still good.

 ## Pool options

 Pools accept all the same options as a connection.
 When creating a new